cozmobotics/blend-images/transitions.md

 ## Blending

-This mimics the goog old slide shows with two slide projectors.
+This mimics the good old slide shows with two slide projectors.
 The old picture gets darker while the new picture gets lithter until only the new picture is visible.
 This was done to eliminate the dark pause and on some projectors the shifting out and in.
+This is more comfortable, even nowadays.

 ## Masking

 A more sophisticated way to change from one picture to the other is crating a mask which defines which part of the screen shows the old picture and which part shows the new picture.
-So far, this is not unlike the (boring) scroll, roll and so non effects.
+So far, this is not unlike the (boring) scroll, roll and so on effects.

 blendPics generates the mask from one of the pictures and fills in the new picture.